Bugs That Bite in Florida: How to Identify and Treat Them

 When to Seek Professional Help

-- Infections: If a bite gets worse and starts showing signs of infection (redness, pus, heat), professional treatment is needed.
+• Infections: If a bite gets worse and starts showing signs of infection, such as redness, pus, or heat, professional treatment is needed.

 Let’s take a closer look at some of your most asked questions regarding bug bites!